Holiday and Year End Giving

 -

-Careers in Science and Medicine is a pipeline program that develops students (‘scholars’) from low-income and educationally under-resourced backgrounds into successful professionals.
+Careers in Science and Medicine is a pathway program that develops students (‘scholars’) from low-income and educationally under-resourced backgrounds into successful professionals.
 Scholars specifically have an interest in pursuing health care, biomedical and STEM careers.
-Pre-doctoral outreach programs are an essential to building healthy diversity in the graduate ranks.
+Pre-doctoral outreach programs are essential to recruiting a broad pool of candidates for the graduate ranks.
 Basic science faculty currently manage several such programs, which consistently face difficulties in raising funds to maintain viability.
 The annual costs of these programs vary depending on their size and the types of opportunities they afford.
 Specific details can be provided on request.

 Reasons to Gift